-Value Added Tax (VAT) is charged on the majority of goods and services provided by VAT-registered businesses in the UK, as well as certain goods and services imported from non-EU countries, and those imported into the UK from other EU countries.
-VAT-registered businesses add VAT to the sale price of goods and services when they sell to commercial and non-commercial consumers.
+Value Added Tax (VAT) is charged on the majority of goods and services provided by VAT registered businesses in the UK.
+It also applies to certain goods and services imported into the UK from the EU and non-EU countries.

 The advantages of voluntary VAT registration

-- VAT can be reclaimed on most goods or services purchased from other businesses.
+- VAT can be reclaimed on most goods or services purchased from other businesses

 The disadvantages of voluntary VAT registration

-- VAT could hamper the appeal of goods and services to customers who are not VAT registered, particularly if the final cost of the sale is deemed unreasonable or overpriced.
+- VAT could hamper the appeal of goods and services to customers who are not VAT registered, particularly if the final cost of the sale is deemed unreasonable or overpriced

-- Businesses could end up with a large VAT bill from HMRC if they generate more VAT from goods and services sold than the VAT paid on goods and services bought from other businesses.
+- Businesses could end up with a large VAT bill from HMRC if they generate more VAT from goods and services sold than the VAT paid on goods and services bought from other businesses

 How to register for VAT

 VAT Returns are normally completed online for every 3-month VAT period.
-They must be delivered to HMRC within one month and 7 days after the end of the VAT period.
+These returns must be delivered to HMRC within 1 month and 7 days after the end of the VAT period.

 VAT payments must be made to HMRC electronically.
 The deadline for paying VAT is usually the same as the deadline for filing your VAT Return.